tomas-fryza/avr-course/Labs/04-interrupts/README.md

 | Timer/Counter1 | 16 |     |      | -- | | -- | | |
 | Timer/Counter2 | 8  |     |      |    | |    | | |

-**TODO: What is a shield??**
+Shields are boards that can be attached to an Arduino board and significantly expand its capabilities and makes prototyping much faster.
 See schematic of [Multi-function shield](../../Docs/arduino_shield.pdf) and find out the connection of D1, D2, D3, D4 LEDs and S1-A1, S2-A2, S3-A3 push buttons.

 &nbsp;